08 Jun Gdańsk: Street Art in Zaspa

 If you want to do Zaspa properly, learning about the district and the murals in depth, you can get a free street art walking tour and be shown around by a local.
 There are three of these tours per week in summer, and you can book yourself onto one of them by visiting the information point on Długi Targ in central Gdańsk.

 We, however, were on a bit of a tight schedule – already trying to pack in two day trips into one day – so had decided to go it alone.

-I’ll be honest – I was a little worried about turning up and not being able to find any of the murals without a guide, but thankfully Zaspa – like the rest of Gdańsk – looks a lot bigger on the map than it is in real life, and while it’s not easy to find some of the murals if you don’t know where to go, it’s impossible to miss them all.
+I’ll be honest – I was a little worried about turning up and not being able to find any of the murals without a guide, but thankfully this area – like the rest of Gdańsk – looks a lot bigger on the map than it is in real life, and while it’s not easy to find some of the street art in Zaspa if you don’t know where to go, it’s impossible to miss it all.

-All you really need to know is that the complex is broken into two sections, which are separated by a road (Aleja Jana Pawla II).
-There are about an equal number of murals on either side, so you can choose which side to start on, and then just cross the road to the other half when you’re done.
+All you really need to know is that the complex is in two sections, with a road (Aleja Jana Pawla II) in the middle.
+There are about an equal number of murals on either side of the road, so you can choose which side to start on, and then just cross the road to see the other half.

 If you want to see a particular piece of street art, or cross all of them off your list, you can use this super helpful map of the Zaspa murals to find each and every one.
 If that’s not your style, just go for a wander and you’ll come across plenty that way too.

 My favourite murals in Zaspa